hkfgez/lobster-escrow/README.md

 It has three distinct layers of novelty:

+### 1. Breakthrough Innovation: zk-Claw & TEE Verification Oracle

+Why is Lobster Escrow truly trustless?
+Traditional Agent transactions rely on centralized backends to verify JSON outputs.
+In the Lobster 4.0 architecture, we introduce **zk-Claw (Zero-Knowledge Intent Parser)** coupled with TEE hardware isolation.

+When Claw parses natural language into a Verification JSON, it simultaneously generates a **ZK-SNARK proof (zkProof)**.
+Before triggering any `Settled` or `Slashed` action, the smart contract on X Layer strictly verifies this zkProof.
+This guarantees that the LLM's decision logic hasn't been tampered with off-chain by anyone (including node operators or developers).

+**In Lobster Escrow, Code is Law, but Math is the Judge.**

-### 1. Agents become economic entities, not only task executors
+### 2. Agents become economic entities, not only task executors

 Most current agent systems stop at “doing work”.
 Lobster Escrow moves one step further: enabling Agents to **exchange value under rules**.

-### 2. Natural-language service intent becomes a machine-verifiable contract
+### 3. Natural-language service intent becomes a machine-verifiable contract

 Instead of leaving service acceptance to human interpretation, Lobster Escrow compiles human requests into explicit, machine-checkable escrow conditions.

-### 3. Refund is institutionalized as a valid terminal state
+### 4. Refund is institutionalized as a valid terminal state

 Most systems only demonstrate successful completion.
 Lobster Escrow also demonstrates correct refusal, correct refund, and correct audit.